Calvary Preparatory Academy Student Handbook

 * Please see definitions below

-Calvary Online School requires all full-time students to work in their courses on each required school day.
+Calvary Preparatory Academy requires all full-time students to work in their courses on each required school day.
 Please refer to the school calendar for required school days and notify your teacher if you need any days off that aren’t a scheduled holiday.
 Any unexcused or excused absence must be accounted for.